 Ski jumping clubs across the country enthusiastically support one another.
-Contact Mike Holland, Chief of Club Support, whenever your program needs assistance.
-Chances are Mike can connect you with another facility that has already solved your problem.
+Contact Jed Hinkley, Sport Development Director whenever your program needs assistance.
+Chances are Jed can connect you with another facility that has already solved your problem.

 Whether you need snow making advice, equipment sources, recruiting help, competition software, ideas for event marketing or anything else, just pick up the phone.
 The ski jumping community is eager to help.